-Members of myPHteam with pulmonary arterial hypertension were surveyed about their experiences over the past two years during the COVID-19 pandemic.
-Between March 21 and April 11, 188 myPHteam members diagnosed with PAH responded to questions on:
+The myPHteam research team surveyed members with pulmonary arterial hypertension about their experiences during the COVID-19 pandemic.
+Between March 21 and April 11, 2022, 188 myPHteam members diagnosed with PAH responded to questions about:

-While PAH is a progressive condition that worsens over time, the past two years were especially challenging.
-Of the members of myPHteam with PAH surveyed, 49 percent reported worsening conditions.
-Almost one-third required an emergency room visit or hospitalization for PAH.
+While PAH is a progressive condition that worsens over time, the first two years of the COVID-19 pandemic were especially challenging.
+Of the members of myPHteam with PAH surveyed, 49 percent reported that their PAH got worse.
+Almost one-third of those surveyed said that they required an emergency room visit or hospitalization for PAH.

 Among those with worsening PAH, one-third attributed the worsening of their condition during the pandemic to disruptions in medical care or treatment.
-Other factors members reported influencing their condition for the worse included:
+Other factors members reported influencing their condition included:

 Mental health issues and social isolation during lockdowns seem to have played major roles in the impact of the pandemic for those whose condition had worsened.

 Members with PAH were more likely to report worsening of their condition if they were newly diagnosed during the pandemic or had more severe PAH.
 Those whose conditions worsened were also less likely to meet their doctor in person or use online tools to manage PAH.

 Among respondents who reported their PAH improved or stayed the same, taking a proactive role in their health care seemed to help.